Sabicool/Medicine/01 Disciplines/Paediatrics/Conditions/Otitis Media.md

 # Epidemiology
 - Common: 90% of children have ≥1 episode and two thirds have ≥1 episode by 6 years old
 - Peak incidence is between 6 and 24 months
+# Presentation
+- Acute onset of fever and ear pain often preceded by URTI symptoms
+	- Includes: irritability, restless sleep and crying
+- Purulent drainage from the ear may be present with AOM with tympanic membrane perforation or otitis externa
+# Examination Findings
+-
 # Management
 - A→E Assessment including vitals
-- Investigations: General paediatrics exams + ENT
+- Examinations: General paediatrics exams + ENT
 - Symptomatic management
 - Admission/Referral/High Risk Criteria
 	- Patients who should be considered for immediate treatment with antibiotics